 BASIC FIRE COURSE

-This is a 12-week fire fighting course conducted at Linton Military Camp.
-This course covers all aspects of fire fighting including rural, domestic and crash incidents.
+This is a 13-week fire fighting Joint Service course, Army and Air Force, conducted at Linton Military Camp.
+This course covers all aspects of fire fighting including domestic and rural fire fighting as well as motor vehicle accidents.
+You will also be trained by St Johns to become a Co-Responder for medical incidents.
 It is a combination of theory and practical work, where you will learn to use some of the most up to date fire fighting and rescue equipment in the world.

 You will be trained how to assess, control and extinguish fires.
-You will also learn how to correctly respond and aid at crash sites.
-You will attend a course at Christchurch International Airport, where you will be taught how to safely control and extinguish a fire inside an aeroplane, where temperatures can reach 1000 degrees.
+You will also learn how to correctly respond and aid at motor vehicle accidents.
+You will also learn how to safely control and extinguish a fire and rescue casualties inside any of the in service RNZAF aircraft.

-Ongoing training is conducted at your unit and at the Fire School, with a mix of trade and personal development courses.
-The Defence Fire Service also sends personnel to attend selected New Zealand Fire Service courses.
-This ensures that our Fire Fighters, methods and techniques are of the highest standard and at a similar level to our civilian counterparts.
+Ongoing training is conducted at your unit and at the Joint Services Fire School, with a mix of trade and personal development courses.
+The Emergency Response trade also sends personnel to attend selected FENZ courses.
+This ensures that our Emergency Responders are trained in methods and techniques that are of the highest standard and the same level to our civilian counterparts.

 Salary and benefits